andormade/8f4e/README.md

 - Runtime memory allocation is not supported in 8f4e, developers must pre-plan their software's memory needs while coding.
 This was a design choice favoring performance and efficiency, this limitation also ensures that memory addresses remain predictable.
 - The language utilizes C-style pointer notations and introduces a new notation: `buffer&` that retrieves the address of the last word in a buffer.
 - For performance reasons, 8f4e does not include transcendental functions in its standard library.
 Instead, it encourages the use of polynomial approximations for these functions.
+- The syntax and commands of 8f4e were inspired by assembly languages, but unlike the typical cryptic operation names like `cndjmp`, 8f4e uses more descriptive commands such as `branchIfTrue`.

 ## Why the stack-oriented design?